clarkfitzg/phd_research/opencv/opencv.md

 Name mangling format seems to be `R_Class_method`.
 But will this work if there are multiple methods corresponding to various arguments?

+This is really the same idea as a `SEXP` in C code, but inverted.
+Everything can be represented as something, say a `CPPOBJ` in R. This correspondence could be made tighter or looser as is convenient.

 ## Necessary files / code

 I'm starting to tease out what files are necessary